Random Forest

 Actual vs Predicted: plots actual values () on the vertical axis against predicted values () on the horizontal axis.
 Points clustered near the diagonal indicate predictions close to the actual values.

 Residuals vs Fitted Values: plots residuals () against predicted values.
 A dashed line at zero is shown.
-Random Forest fits training data closely, so residuals tend to be small and this plot alone cannot detect overfitting.
+Random Forest fits the data closely, so residuals tend to be small and this plot alone cannot detect overfitting.
 Use OOB to judge generalization performance.

 Clicking or rectangle-selecting data points on either plot shows details (Row, Actual, Predicted, Residual) in a table below.